-For the year ended December 31, 2007, the estimated fair value of the granted options which vested during the year totalled \$1,829,296 (2006 - \$1,192,942; 2005 - \$1,224,274), of which \$699,251 (2006 - \$567,734; 2005 - \$1,224,274) is included in management fees, wages, benefits & stock-based compensation and \$1,130,045 (2006 - \$625,208; 2005 - \$NiI) is included in mineral properties.
-These amounts reflect the fair value of stock options expensed or capitalized as calculated using the Black-Scholes Option Pricing Model.
+For the period ended March 31, 2008, the estimated fair value of the granted options which vested during the period totalled \$402,443 (2007 - \$585,416), of which \$242,244 (2007 - \$208,025) is included in salaries, benefits & stock-based compensation and \$160,199 (2007 - \$377,391) is included in mineral properties.
+These amounts reflect the fair value of stock options expensed or capitalized as calculated using the Black-Scholes option pricing model.

-In November 2007, the company experienced an accidental loss of its construction barge during a period of unseasonably high Zamora River water levels that had not been seen in over 30 years.
-The company has received confirmation from its insurance company that the insurance claim made will be paid in full to the company in March 2008.
-The carrying value of the barge has been written down from \$1,401,529 to \$611,853 as at December 31, 2007.
+In November 2007, the company experienced an accidental loss of its construction barge.
+The carrying value of the barge was written down from \$1,401,529 to \$605,244 as at December 31, 2007.
+The related shoreline and barge facilities remain intact.
+During the first quarter of 2008, the company received full payment from its insurance company equal to the amount written down.
 Costs associated with the reconstruction of the barge will be added to the barge's carrying value after reconstruction is completed.
-The related shoreline and barge facilities remain intact.

 The company operates within a single operating segment, which is the exploration and development of copper-gold mineral properties.
 The company's mineral property interests are in Ecuador, South America, as set out in note 3 of the financial statements.

-With the exception of severance costs of \$1,256,626 (2006 - \$Nil; 2005 - \$Nil) in relation to a restructuring and general exploration costs of \$Nil (2006 - \$37,616; 2005 - \$38,535) incurred by the company's Ecuador operations, the consolidated statements of loss for the years ended December 31, 2007, 2006 and 2005 reflect the Canadian operations.
+With the exception of severance costs in relation to restructuring of \$Nil (2007 - \$743,000) incurred by the company's Ecuador operations, the consolidated statements of loss for the periods ended March 31, 2008 and 2007 reflect the Canadian operations.